gradle/gradle/subprojects/docs/src/docs/release/notes.md

 alt=":santa-tracker:assembleDebug with non-abi change performance improvements" />

-File system watching and configuration caching is enabled for the comparison.
+NOTE: File system watching and [configuration caching](https://blog.gradle.org/introducing-configuration-caching) is enabled for the comparison.

 You can find the performance test project [here](https://github.com/gradle/santa-tracker-performance).

-### Native support for Apple silicon
+### Native support for Apple Silicon

-With previous Gradle versions there were two options to run Gradle builds on the new Macs equipped with the M1 chip:
+Previous Gradle versions were able to run on new Macs with the Apple Silicon M1 chip with some disadvantages:

-* run with a native ARM JDK, but lose support for the rich console and file system watching, or
+* With a native ARM JDK, Gradle features like the rich console and file system watching would be disabled.
-* use an Intel JDK with Rosetta, but run at about half the performance.
+* With an Intel JDK, Gradle would run at about half the performance through Rosetta2.

-With Gradle 7.0 there is no need to sacrifice functionality or performance, as every feature is now fully supported using a native ARM JDK, too.
+With this release, there is no need to sacrifice functionality or performance, as every feature is now supported using a native ARM JDK.

 ## Groovy 3 upgrade

-In order to support JDK 16, Gradle has been upgraded to use Groovy 3.
-Groovy 3 comes with a brand-new parser and host of other new features and capabilities.
+In order to support JDK 16 and keep up to date with the latest Groovy release, Gradle has been upgraded to use Groovy 3.
+Groovy 3 comes with a brand-new parser and host of other new features and capabilities that make interoperability with new Java features easier.

 In order to learn more about the improvements and new features in Groovy, please refer to [their release notes](https://groovy-lang.org/releasenotes/groovy-3.0.html).

-Please refer to the [Gradle upgrade guide](userguide/upgrading_version_6.html#changes_@baseVersion@) to learn more about upgrading your build and plugins to be compatible with Groovy 3.
+Please refer to the [Gradle upgrade guide](userguide/upgrading_version_6.html#changes_to_groovy_and_groovy_dsl) to learn more about upgrading your build and plugins to be compatible with Groovy 3.

 ## Support for Java 16